jorgegorka/alvareznavarro/src/pages/posts/post-326.md

 slug: '/blog/2018/6/how-to-deploy-a-gatsby-website-to-amazon-s3-using-gitlab-ci'
 tags: ["javascript", "GatsbyJS", "Gitlab", "S3"]
 category: 'web-development'
-excerpt: "If you've never heard of GatsbyJS its an amazing static website generator that will help you to create progressive web apps using the JAM Stack.Don't let the word static website generator confuses you.
-Stack does not mean not interactive.
+excerpt: "If you've never heard of GatsbyJS its an amazing static website generator that will help you to create progressive web apps using the JAM Stack.
+Don't let the word static website generator confuses you.
+Static does not mean not interactive.
 With GatsbyJS you can generate really interactive websites leveraging the power of React and GraphQL."
 draft: false
-headerImage:
+headerImage: ''
 ---
 If you've never heard of [GatsbyJS](https://www.gatsbyjs.org/) it's an amazing static website generator that will help you to create progressive web apps using the JAM Stack.